mbchavez27/corne-config/README.md

 # corne-config
-Repository for my corne configuratioh using qmk
+Repository for my corne configuration using qmk